openfl/OpenFLDevelopersGuide/using-the-drawing-api/drawing-lines-and-curves.md

 # Drawing lines and curves {#drawing-lines-and-curves}

 All drawing that you do with a Graphics instance is based on basic drawing with lines and curves.
-Consequently, all ActionScript drawing must be performed using the same series of steps:
+Consequently, all Haxe drawing must be performed using the same series of steps:

 *   Define line and fill styles
 *   Set the initial drawing position